stanford-cocolab/cocolab.stanford.edu/psych204-fall2017.md

 ## Week of October 24
+Resource-rational process models.
 Sequences of observations.
 Learning as inference.

 Readings: